KDE/kde-builder/doc/developer/Internals.md

-Following this we run a filter pass to remove whole module-sets that we don't care about (as the applyModuleFilters function cares only about
+Following this we run a filter pass to remove whole module-sets that we don't care about (as the applyModuleFilters function cares only about `module.name`.
-$module->name().
 In this example nameA happened to match a module-set name only.

 > nameB/git, nameC/proj, nameD/??